patrickbucher/sicp/diary.md

 Unfortunately, the addition results are incorrect, which I need to check in detail.

+In the evening, I was able to figure out the addition issue, and I also implemented the multiplication.

+Now I can re-write the code for the polynomials package supporting both term list implementations.

 # 2022-01-15 (Su)

 Unfortunately, I got the representation of counted terms lists wrong, so my